-Also, see the instructions for tax add-back on Section 1, line 23, on page 23.
+Note: See the instructions for tax add-back for Schedule B, line 1, on page 18.

 Line 16 - Farm income or loss

 Enter in Column A the farm income/loss from federal Form 1040, line 18.
 Enter in Column B that portion of farm income/loss subject to tax in Indiana.